calvo-jp/sfui-exploration/README.md

 # SFUI Exploration

-Reason for this exploration is due to the problems we've encountered when using HDS
+Reason for this exploration is due to the problems we've encountered in development while using HDS

 ## Current HDS problem

 - Not themable
 - Not flexible
+- Bloats html. eg. for a single input, HDS adds 2 html elements
 - Can't add styles on the fly. eg:

   In HDS we do this